 - Release Date: May 21, 2019

-- Streaming Platforms: Amazon Prime, Youtube, Google Play, AppleTV, VUDU, and Redbox.
+- Streaming Platforms: Amazon Prime, YouTube, Google Play, AppleTV, VUDU, and Redbox.

 Parasite directed by Bong Joon Ho is the first film from South Korea to have won the Oscars as well as the Palme d’Or.
 Being critically acclaimed by critics worldwide, Parasite won a total of four Oscars, namely Best Picture, Best Director (For Bong Joon Ho), Best Original Screenplay, and Best International Feature Film.